 Conclusion – What Is Most Likely to Cause Someone to Fall Overboard?

-For large ships like cruise ships, falling overboard is rare, but when it does happen, many times it involves alcohol and carelessness while drinking.
+For large ships like cruise ships, falling overboard is rare.
+But when it does happen, it often involves alcohol and carelessness while drinking.

 To avoid falling off the boat:

 - Do not fool around near the edge of the boat.

 - Do not drink alcohol and go near the edge of the boat.

 - Stay inside the cabin during foul weather.

 - Do not argue near the edge of the boat.